KaileJie/NER/README.md

   - `README.md`: Instructions specific to the spaCy NER implementation.
   - `subjectlines.csv`: Sample CSV file for testing the spaCy NER model.

+- **NLTK_NER**: Contains the implementation for NLTK-based NER.
+  - `nltkner.py`: The Streamlit app for running NLTK-based NER.
+  - requirements.txt`: The dependencies required for running the NLTK NER model.
+  - README.md`: Instructions specific to the NLTK NER implementation.
+  - subjectlines.csv`: Sample CSV file for testing the NLTK NER model.

+**We found that spaCy and NLTK are our two best models as they provide more accurate results.**
 ## Installation

 To set up the project locally, follow these steps: